HimbeerserverDE/mt-multiserver-proxy/doc/config.md

 ```
 Type: []string
 Default: []string{}
-Description: General Fallback servers if server stopps and clients are connected.
+Description: Names of general fallback servers to connect to
+if a connection attempt fails or an existing connection
+to a game server is lost.
 ```

 > `DropCSMRF`